charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'sde notes sept 5 2023' @ 09/05/2023, 19:14:52 to second-year
+The following files were modified:
+- personal-finance/notes/readings.md
+- sde/notes/lecture-notes.md

+GPT Summary:
+ > This commit adds information about how consumer purchasing affects taxes.
+It explains that owning a home is a tax shelter, consumer debt can be deducted, and flexible spending and health savings accounts can reduce taxable income.
+It also explains tax-exempt investments, tax-deferred investments, capital gains and losses,

 ### charliemeyer2000: 'cso and some more personal finance' @ 09/04/2023, 18:40:16 to second-year
 The following files were modified:
 - cso/notes/lectures.md